-- (3) Drive-up Uses.
-Drive-up uses must comply with the following: Response: The development does not propose a drive-up use. - (4) Safety and Security.
-Industrial development must provide safety and security features as follows: - (a) Locate windows and provide lighting in a manner that enables tenants, employees, and police to watch over pedestrian, parking, and loading areas;

-- (b) Locate windows and interior lighting to enable surveillance of interior activity from the public right-of-way; - (c) Locate, orient, and select exterior lighting to facilitate surveillance of on-site activities from the public right-of-way without shining into public rights-of-way or fish and wildlife habitat areas; - (d) Provide an identification system which clearly locates buildings and their entries for patrons and emergency services; and - (e) Above ground sewer or water pumping stations, pressure reading stations, water reservoirs, electrical substations, and above ground natural gas pumping stations must provide a minimum six foot tall security fence or wall.
+- (4) Safety and Security.
+Industrial development must provide safety and security features as follows: - (a) Locate windows and provide lighting in a manner that enables tenants, employees, and police to watch over pedestrian, parking, and loading areas; - (b) Locate windows and interior lighting to enable surveillance of interior activity from the public right-of-way; - (c) Locate, orient, and select exterior lighting to facilitate surveillance of on-site activities from the public right-of-way without shining into public rights-of-way or fish and wildlife habitat areas; - (d) Provide an identification system which clearly locates buildings and their entries for patrons and emergency services; and - (e) Above ground sewer or water pumping stations, pressure reading stations, water reservoirs, electrical substations, and above ground natural gas pumping stations must provide a minimum six-foot-tall security fence or wall.

-Response: The proposed development locates windows for lighting and security toward public streetscapes and parking areas.
+Response: The proposed development locates windows for lighting and security toward public areas and street frontage.
 Exterior lighting is proposed that complies with dark sky initiatives.
 Building addresses will be prominently displayed.
 No above ground sewer, water pumping stations, pressure reading stations, water reservoirs, electrical substations, or above ground natural gas pumping stations are proposed as part of this development.